daphotron/teampicker/README.md

 - ~~Pick number of people~~
 - ~~Pick number of teams~~
 - ~~Click Start Picking~~
-- Number of backfacing cards match the number of people (off by one bug)
+- ~~Number of backfacing cards match the number of people (off by one bug)~~
-- Number of frontfacing card colors match the number of teams, 10 teams maximum
+- ~~Number of frontfacing card colors match the number of teams, 10 teams maximum~~
 - ~~Selecting a card shows user the color they selected~~
+- ~~Restart remembering previously selected number of people and teams~~
+- ~~Selecting a card again flips the card back over again~~
+- ~~Number of teams are determined by number of colors defined~~
 - Selecting a card shows user the name of color they selected
 - Restart from defaults
-- Restart remembering previously selected number of people and teams
-- ~~Selecting a card again flips the card back over again~~
+- Zoom in on card when tapped on with a modal, tap modal to dismiss
+- Visually flip cards over when tapped on
-- Disable increment/decrement buttons when they can't be clicked further
+- Visually disable increment/decrement buttons when they can't be clicked further

 ## Bugs
 - number of teams should not exceed number of people / 2